 Abstract.
-In the majority of hydrogenative parahydrogen-induced polarization (PHIP) experiments, the hydrogen molecule undergoes pairwise cis addition to an unsaturated precursor to occupy vicinal positions on the product molecule.
-However, some ruthenium-based hydrogenation catalysts induce geminal hydrogenation, leading to a reaction product in which the two hydrogen atoms are transferred to the same carbon centre, forming a methylene (CH2) group.
-The singlet order of parahydrogen is substantially retained over the geminal hydrogenation reaction, giving rise to a singlet-hyperpolarized CH2 group.
-Although the $T_1$ relaxation times of the methylene protons are often short, the singlet order has a long lifetime, provided that singlet-triplet mixing is suppressed, either by chemical equivalence of the protons or by applying a resonant radiofrequency field.
-The long lifetime of the singlet order enables the accumulation of hyperpolarized signals, including both the chemical kinetics and the spin dynamics of the reacting molecules.
+In the majority of hydrogenative PHIP (Parahydrogen Induced Polarization) experiments, the hydrogen molecule undergoes pairwise cis-addition to an unsaturated precursor to occupy vicinal positions on the product molecule.
+However, some ruthenium-based hydrogenation catalysts induce geminal hydrogenation, leading to a reaction product in which the two hydrogen atoms are transferred to the same carbon center, forming a methylene $(CH_2)$ group.
+The singlet order of parahydrogen

+- 5 is substantially retained over the geminal hydrogenation reaction, giving rise to a singlet-hyperpolarized $CH_2$ group.
+Although the $T_1$ relaxation times of the methylene protons are often short, the singlet order has a long lifetime, providing that singlettriplet mixing is suppressed, either by chemical equivalence of the protons or by applying a resonant radiofrequency field.
+The long lifetime of the singlet order enables the accumulation of hyperpolarization during the slow hydrogenation reaction.
+We introduce a kinetic model for the behaviour of the observed hyperpolarized signals, including both the chemical kinetics - 10 and the spin dynamics of the reacting molecules.
 Our work demonstrates the feasibility of producing singlet-hyperpolarized methylene moieties by parahydrogen-induced polarization.
 This potentially extends the range of molecular agents which may be generated in a hyperpolarized state by chemical reactions of parahydrogen.